outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-27-other-companies-hiring-processes-are-costing-you.md

 ## Compassionate Hiring Says: Everyone is Welcome Here

 Putting up barriers like this turns away amazing applicants with unconventional routes into tech.
-Coding bootcamps allow folk to retrain into tech that already has had other businesses or rich life experiences and breathe so much new life into the industry.
+Coding bootcamps allow folk with valuable past business or life experiences to retrain into tech, which breathes so much vital new life into the industry.
 Similarly some of the best programmers I've ever worked with have been completely self-taught.

-The excellent book ['The Better Allies Approach to Hiring'](https://outragedpinkracoon.github.io/2021/04/26/7-nuggets-from-better-allies-hiring.html) recommends limiting the number of job requirements on an ad to just five.
-If you only have five to work with, you better make sure everything you ask for is absolutely critical and this is a great way to get clarity on what it is you are actually looking for.
+The excellent book ['The Better Allies Approach to Hiring'](https://outragedpinkracoon.github.io/2021/04/26/7-nuggets-from-better-allies-hiring.html) recommends limiting the number of job requirements on an ad to just 5.
+If you only have 5 to work with, you better make sure everything you ask for is absolutely critical and this is a great way to get clarity on what it is you are actually looking for.

 It also recommends encouraging applicants to apply even if they don't meet all the requirements on the job ad by adding text like 'we'd love to hear from you even if you don't meet 100% of the requirements'.
 A famous Hewlett-Packard study found that women applied for a promotion only when they believed they met 100% of the qualifications listed for a job, while men applied when they could meet 60% of the requirements.

 ### Challenge Yourself
 - List the behaviours and skills you expect to get from asking for a degree.
 - Determine what programming knowledge is absolutely essential to the job on day one and can't be taught or grown.
-- Figure out what 'good looks like in the current team and nail down these behaviours you are looking for.
+- Figure out what 'good' looks like in the current team and nail down these behaviours you are looking for.
 - List the behaviours and skills you are looking for from someone with X years in Y technology.

+You will find that THIS is your actual job requirements list when looking for in a candidate.

 ## Elitist Hiring Says: Only Genius Tech Types Are Welcome Here